-A Perfectly Simply and Delicious Bite: Chicken Stephanie
+A Perfectly Simple and Delicious Bite: Chicken Stephanie

 First, the protein prep: